owlchester/kanka/README.md

 ### Migrations

 All migrations should have a working `down()` function.
-Exceptions are allowed for migrations that alter lots of content.
+Exceptions can be permitted for migrations that alter lots of content.

 ### GIT